This post is also available in: Deutsch

 - Institutions of further education and science education

-- Health and nature conservation organisations and authorities
+- Health and nature conservation-organisations and -authorities

 - Analytical laboratories, environmental technology suppliers and engineers

-- Pupils of elementary and secondary schools, who are supposed to deal with microbiological topics according to the syllabus.
+- Pupils of elementary and secondary schools, who are supposed to deal with microbiological topics according to the curriculum.
 The small size of the organisms and technical uncertainties of the teachers have the consequence that this topic often does not receive enough attention in the classroom.